neil-unomaha/CIF_CYBR_8950/README.md

 # NU CIF Capstone
 A Capstone project at the University of Nebraska-Omaha.

-We aspire to extend the functionality of [CIF version 4](https://github.com/csirtgadgets/verbose-robot/wiki/Introduction), a Cyber Threat Intelligence Management System, by adding an additional endpoint specific for Palo Alto firewalls.
+We aspire to extend the functionality of [CIFv4](https://github.com/csirtgadgets/verbose-robot/wiki/Introduction), a Cyber Threat Intelligence Management System, by adding an additional endpoint specific for Palo Alto firewalls.

 ## Highlights of Palo Alto Endpoint Extension
 #### Compliant to Palo Alto